rockthejvm/rockthejvm-site/src/content/policies/terms.md

 ---
-description: Explore our Terms of Use to understand the guidelines for accessing and utilizing our website and services.
-This document details your rights, responsibilities, and the legal framework that governs your interactions with us.
-Stay informed about our policies to ensure a positive experience while using our platform.
+description: Read our Terms of Use to understand the rules and guidelines for using our website and services.
+Your access to and use of our site constitutes acceptance of these terms.
 title: Terms of Use
 ---